freddy-alexis-ht/Git-GitHub/README.md

 - We're working on a branch, it can be 'master' or other branch.
 - We're asked to go to the last commit, but we don't want to commit the changes we have so far.
 - We save those un-committed changes with Stash.
-- We go to the last commit and do what we have to, then we can recovery our progress.
+- We go to the last commit and do what we have to, then we can recovery our progress from the stash.

 This action can cause scenarios just like the ones we saw with 'merge'.
 **Tip:** It's better to save only one stash and attend to it as soon as possible.
 Having many stashes can be confusing.